Chris Moon

-Christopher Moon, better known as Chris Moon, is an American music producer, recording engineer and songwriter of British origin.
+Christopher Moon, better known as Chris Moon (born 1953), is an American music producer, recording engineer and songwriter of British origin.
 He is best known for discovering Prince, helping him create his artistic name and style, and co-writing his early songs, most notably his first single "Soft and Wet".

 Life and career

 At the age of 13, Chris Moon moved with his family from the United Kingdom to Hawaii.
 He arrived in Minneapolis in 1967.
 When he was 17, he purchased a multi-channel reel-to-reel and a camera in Hong Kong to start a career in music and photography.
 Moon built his first recording studio in the basement of his house in Minneapolis and did fashion photography on location.
 By day he worked at a downtown advertising agency.
 He founded Moon Sound, a homemade eight-track studio in South Minneapolis, where he taped local bands and advertising jingles.
 His studio was popular with young black talents singing rhythm and blues.

 A high school band called Champagne recorded its demo at Moon Sound in 1976.
 During a lunch break, one band member, Prince Rogers Nelson, stayed behind and started playing drums, piano and bass guitar equally well in quick succession.
 Impressed, Moon proposed a partnership: Prince would add music to pop lyrics Moon had written.
 In return, he could use the studio as much as he liked.
 Despite suggestions that Isaac Hayes might offer Champagne a recording contract, Prince accepted Moon's offer, and was given the keys to Moonsound just in time for his graduation from Central High on his 18th birthday.

 For a year, Prince played and sang 14 of the 20 sets of lyrics that Moon authored, and Moon taught him how to record, produce and make his own demo tapes.
 After six months, Prince was able to run an entire session himself.
 With the goal of appealing to the largest segment of the buyers of pop music – teen-aged girls – Moon introduced Prince to the double entendre, encouraging him to write songs with "implied, naughty sexuality," a practice Prince would use throughout his career.
 The most famous song they wrote together, "Soft and Wet", had a staccato funk and racy lyrics that were key to Prince's emerging style.
 The artist wanted to be called "Mr. Nelson," but Moon insisted he drop his family name so that he does not get confused with Willie Nelson.